Richard Reed Parry: Career

 In July 2018 Parry announced the upcoming release of two albums: Quiet River Of Dust Vol. 1 and Quiet River Of Dust Vol. 2.
 The albums are inspired by Buddhist myths, death poems, British folk songs, and a recent trip to Japan.

 Between 2019 and 2021, Richard Reed Parry produced The Sadies' 2022 album Colder Streams at Montréal's Skybarn.
 This was the last album by The Sadies to feature founding member Dallas Good, who died suddenly of natural causes on February 17, 2022, at the age of 48.
 Shortly after, Parry announced via Instagram that he and Dallas had been working on an album on and off since 2008 with the working title The Watchtower.
 Unfinished at the time of Dallas Good's death, Parry plans to finish the album.

+In 2023, Parry composed the score of the biographical drama film The Iron Claw by Sean Durkin, the score for Eileen by William Oldroyd, and the score for the hybrid documentary Adrianne and the Castle by Shannon Walsh.

+In April 2025, Arcade Fire announced that Parry would miss their upcoming Pink Elephant tour; Parry had taken parental leave whilst he and his wife prepared for the birth of their first child.

+Personal life

+Parry married Laurel Sprengelmeyer, better known as the musician Little Scream, in October 2019.